 Latest Oral Histories

-Emergency Medical Technician Glenna Walker is also the mother of three children who attended Cokeville Elementary School in Cokeville, Wyo., on May 16, 1986, when David and Doris Young took her and 153 other people hostage at the school, and detonated a bomb inside.
+Tina Cook was the secretary at Cokeville Elementary School in Cokeville, Wyo., on May 16, 1986, when David and Doris Young took her and 153 other people hostage at the school, and detonated a bomb inside.
 The Youngs both died that day.
 Everyone else survived.
-At the time of the incident, Mrs. Walker had just received her EMT certification.
-This was the first time she was called out for an emergency situation.

-Kathy Davison was the emergency management coordinator for Lincoln County, Wyo., on May 16, 1986, when David and Doris Young took 154 people hostage at Cokeville Elementary School and detonated a bomb inside.
+Ron Hartley was the lead investigator for the Lincoln County Sheriff’s Office in Cokeville, Wyo. on May 16, 1986, when David and Doris Young took 154 people hostage at Cokeville Elementary School, and detonated a bomb inside.
+Hartley is the father of four student survivors of the incident.
 The Youngs both died that day.
 Everyone else survived.
-This was the first emergency Davison encountered in her position.

-Audio and transcript of interview with former Governor Ed Herschler conducted by John Hinckley in 1977.
+Audio and transcript of interview with former Governor Stanley K. Hathaway conducted by John Hinckley in 1977.

 Audio and transcript of Gerry Spence interview conducted by Mark Junge.